wootencl/apidocs-v4/source/includes/_claims.md

-subscriber.group_name | Optional: The subscriber’s group name as specified on their policy. | 11b: Employer's name or school name subscriber.member_id | Required: The subscriber’s member identifier. | 1a: Insured's ID number subscriber.last_name | Required: The subscriber’s last name as specified on their policy. | 4: Insured's name trading_partner_id | Required: Unique id for the intended trading partner, as specified by the Trading Partners endpoint. | transaction_code | Required: The type of claim transaction that is being submitted. (e.g. "chargeable") |
+subscriber.group_name | Optional: The subscriber’s group name as specified on their policy. | 11b: Employer's name or school name subscriber.member_id | Required: The subscriber’s member identifier. | 1a: Insured's ID number subscriber.last_name | Required: The subscriber’s last name as specified on their policy. | 4: Insured's name trading_partner_id | Required: Unique id for the intended trading partner, as specified by the [Trading Partners](#trading-partners) Endpoint. | transaction_code | Required: The type of claim transaction that is being submitted. (e.g. "chargeable") |

 A claim goes through an entire lifecycle after its transmission to a payer.
-For details on this process, and how the [claims status](#claims-status) endpoint ties in, see [claims API workflow](https://platform.pokitdok.com/claim-processing).
+For details on this process, and how the [claims status](#claims-status) Endpoint ties in, see [claims API workflow](https://platform.pokitdok.com/claim-processing).